 Salvage (clipped, CWT-Race) (Figure LFR_salvage_clipped_CWT_race, Appendix 11A): Salvage begins in early December to mid-January and finishes from early January to around the first of February.
 The first half (50%) of salvage occurs by mid-December to mid-January.
 The main portion (90%) of salvage is from early December to mid-January and is finished from mid-December to the first of February.

-Fall-run beach seine catches were quite uniformly high across the sites included in extensive beach seining during 1981–1991 in December–May, and decreased beginning in June (Figure FR_johnson).
-Further downstream at beach seine sites sampled 1981–2019, fall-run catch rates peaked during January–March, and then decreased to zero during the spring and summer (Figure FR_DJFMP).
-Late-fall-run beach seine catches were relatively high in the upper reaches of the 1981–1991 study area during April–September, and then started to increase further downstream in October (Figure LFR_johnson).
-This pattern is consistent with catch rates peaking further downstream at the 1991–2019 sample sites in November–December, although there were also peaks at those locations in April and May (Figure LFR_DJFMP).
+Fall-run beach seine catches were quite uniformly high across the sites included in extensive beach seining during 1981–1991 in December–May, and decreased beginning in June (Figure 11-16).
+Further downstream at beach seine sites sampled 1981–2019, fall-run catch rates peaked during January–March, and then decreased to zero during the spring and summer (Figure 11-17).
+Late-fall-run beach seine catches were relatively high in the upper reaches of the 1981–1991 study area during April–September, and then started to increase further downstream in October (Figure 11-18).
+This pattern is consistent with catch rates peaking further downstream at the 1991–2019 sample sites in November–December, although there were also peaks at those locations in April and May (Figure 11-19).